 - A taxable entity that qualifies as a lending institution may enter an amount equal to the principal repayment of loans. - A taxable entity that is a professional employer organization may enter an amount equal to payments received from a client for wages, payroll taxes, employee benefits and workers' compensation benefits for the covered employees.
-A professional employer organization cannot exclude payments received from a client for payments made to independent contractors assigned to the client and reportable on Internal Revenue Service Form 1099. - A taxable entity that is a pharmacy cooperative may exclude flow-through funds from rebates from pharmacy wholesalers that are distributed to the pharmacy cooperative's shareholders. - A taxable entity that is a health care provider may enter 100% of revenues (including copayments, deductibles and coinsurance) from Medicaid, Medicare, CHIP, workers' compensation claims and TRICARE, and actual costs for uncompensated care.
+A professional employer organization cannot exclude payments received from a client for payments made to independent contractors assigned to the client and reportable on Internal Revenue Service Form 1099. - A taxable entity that is a health care provider may enter 100% of revenues (including copayments, deductibles and coinsurance) from Medicaid, Medicare, CHIP, workers' compensation claims and TRICARE, and actual costs for uncompensated care.
 Healthcare institutions may enter only 50% of these exclusions.
 See Texas Tax Code Section 171.1011(p)(2) for the definition of a healthcare institution.
 To calculate the cost of uncompensated care, see Rule 3.587(b)(1). - A taxable entity that is a management company may enter an amount equal to reimbursements of specified costs incurred in its conduct of the active trade or business of a managed entity. - A taxable entity may enter amounts received that are directly derived from the operation of a facility that is located on property owned or leased by the federal government and managed or operated primarily to house members of the armed forces of the United States. - · A taxable entity that is a qualified live event promotion company may exclude from revenue a payment made to an artist in connection with the provision of a live entertainment event or live event promotion services.